Ready to Help.

 All services are confidential, safe, free, and voluntary.
 VISIT SAFE CONNECT NOW.

-Safe Connect, Connecticut’s domestic violence information and resource hub, is the entry point for domestic violence services in Connecticut.
+Safe Connect, Connecticut’s domestic violence information and resource line, is the entry point for domestic violence services in Connecticut.

 It is a project of CCADV that seeks to provide a comprehensive, coordinated, and statewide response to the needs of survivors.
 Safe Connect advocates can assess your needs, connect you with your local CCADV member organization for continued services, and make referrals to other community-based resources that may help.
 You can connect with Safe Connect advocates 24/7 in the way that is safest for you - via phone call, text, live chat or email.